sgupta999/wled-alexa-relay-usermod/README.md

-UPDATE: Please do not overwrite your fcn_declare.h with mine isntead make sure in the standard fcn_declare.h you add
+UPDATE: Please do not overwrite your fcn_declare.h with mine instead make sure in the standard fcn_declare.h you add
 ```
 void relaysOnAlexaChange(EspalexaDevice* dev);
 ```